Scopecr/holbertonschool-interview/wild_cmp/README.md

-# wildcmp - String Comparison with Wildcards
+# 0-wildcmp.c

 ## Description

-`wildcmp` is a C function that compares two strings and returns `1` if they can be considered identical, and `0` otherwise.
+This project implements the function `wildcmp`, which compares two strings and determines if they can be considered identical.
-The second string (`s2`) may contain the special wildcard character `*`, which can match any sequence of characters (including the empty string).
+The second string (`s2`) may contain the special character `*`, which can match any sequence of characters (including the empty string).

-This is particularly useful for implementing simple pattern matching, similar to how shell globbing works.
+The function is designed to support wildcard pattern matching similar to shell-style globbing.

 ---

-## Prototype
+## Function Prototype

 ```c
 int wildcmp(char *s1, char *s2);